-The magical moment that happens once a year.
-The invitation to this event has no dress code, PJ’s are acceptable and it’s the one time you can stuff your face with as much chocolate cake and mince pies as you’d like.
+Christmas, it’s the most wonderful time of the year.
+Isn’t it?
+(And if you didn’t sing that first line out loud then what is wrong with you?)
+A magical day that happens just once a year.
+The event with no dress code, no invitation is necessary, PJ’s are acceptable and it’s the one day of the year where you can stuff your face with as much chocolate cake, roast potatoes and mince pies as you’d like.

 Recently someone called me a Grinch because I wasn’t getting excited about Christmas in November!
 Y’Know, the month where we’re just adapting to the cold and accepting that bonfire night is done with and our bank accounts are about to take a battering because your son writes you a three page Christmas list.
 It’s good to dream I suppose!
 At least he’s given me lots of ideas and shows ambition! 😉

 I do love Christmas, I really do.
 I just can’t celebrate or get excited until it’s actually Christmas!
 There’s nothing wrong with that.
 I don’t start shopping in July, I don’t put my tree up a month before and I certainly don’t get the tacky Christmas jumper out until at least the middle of December.

 When growing up in York our decorations, and tree, went up 12 days before Christmas and no earlier.
 If my Mum could stand them for long enough they’d also stay up until 12 days after Christmas too.
 We all used to put the tree up together and make a bit of a fuss out of it.
 Even when my brothers came along we’d all join in and shout, tell each off for putting a bauble in the wrong place, or generally just sit in the corner and watch the whole event unfold.
 My Mum would even let us have a taste of her dodgy 80’s classic drink…a Snowball!